niknak1379/ObsidianNotes/content/03-Application-Architecture/Backend/Design-Patterns/System-Design-Basic-Concepts/10-Distributed Caching.md

 What do we cache
 1. DB results
-2. Computations done by application serviers
+2. Computations done by application servers
 3. popular static content